 If your enrolment is cancelled due to another person completing the course for you, they may receive a penalty of more than $6,100 and you won’t be able to re-enrol for 6 months.

 PrepL will take around 4-6 hours to complete.
 You will have 12 months to complete the course from the date of your enrolment.
 Assessment components are embedded in the course and unlocked through completing different learning stages.

 You will first be guided through a number of interactive activities, videos and scenarios.
 These are split into 3 sections:

 - Signs and rules

 - Sharing the road with others.

 You will still be required to provide evidence of your identity before you can be issued with a class C learner licence.
 You can do this at any stage of your Prep L enrolment.
 If you do this before passing PrepL, you will be able to apply for your licence online and get it in the mail.
-A driver licence receipt can be printed out to immediately start supervised driving.
+While you wait for your licence to arrive, you can use an electronic or printed version of your driver licence receipt to immediately start supervised driving.

 No access to PrepL

 PrepL will replace the 30-question paper-based written road rules test for a class C learner licence.
 Until PrepL is made mandatory you can choose to either complete PrepL or sit a written road rules test.